Security breach hits U.S. card processors, banks

 Google Inc suffered a major attack on its Gmail accounts in 2011 that it said appeared to originate in China.
 Attacks against Gmail users involved direct attempts to compromise accounts by tricking users into revealing information - so-called “phishing” - or by gathering their passwords from other websites, rather than compromising Google systems, according to the company.

-Separately, TJX Companies Inc and Heartland Payment Systems Inc have had their systems compromised.
+Separately, TJX Co Inc and Heartland Payment Systems Inc have had their systems compromised.

 On Friday, retailers were already beginning to look for fraudulent purchases from the compromised card accounts stemming from the Global Payments breach.
 They will bear the financial brunt of those crimes under rules worked out with the card associations and issuers, analysts said.